 Supportive parents, siblings, and extended family.
 Encouraging friends and colleagues all make a difference.

-I have another family that is struggling, and, if things go the way they have been, will likely have parental rights terminated.
+I know of another family that is struggling, and, if things go the way they have been, will likely have parental rights terminated.
 These parents have almost no family to support them, either because they don’t exist, or because these parents have burned those relationship bridges beyond repair.
 When asked about supportive friends, they could think of no one.
-Neither is employed (dad is disabled, and mom’s substance use and choice of violent partners keeps her unemployed), so there is no support there.
+Neither is employed, so there is no support there.

-The services they have been offered go by the wayside, whether because of transportation issues, narrowed emotional and cognitive “bandwidth” due to everything else that’s going on, or the addiction itself.
+The services they have been offered go by the wayside, whether because of transportation issues, narrowed emotional and cognitive “bandwidth” due to everything else that’s going on, or a substance use disorder.

 And so they struggle to do everything alone.

 Yes, they have attorneys and DHS workers and FSRP workers.
 But those are not the people they can count on every day.
 And they won’t be there when the case closes, because it’s a professional relationship, not a personal one.
 So while those individuals are important to helping them reunify with their children, the professionals are not the most important long-term relationships the parents will need to rely on.

 Traditionally, many people relied on their family, community, and church to help them through tough times.
 But we have become a society whose very mobility (and reliance upon faceless technology) makes those relationships difficult.
 We move away from our families, we don’t stay in any one community long enough to build lasting relationships, and many no longer have a church home, deeming it “irrelevant” and “unnecessary.”
 Some believe they are somehow not “good enough” to go to church, but churches are not for “perfect people.”
 Churches are for everyone who realizes that we need people in our lives we can count on to carry us through challenging times.